COVID-19 Safety protocol: Last Updated 10 April 2021

-In accordance with government guidelines we remain open for limited face-to-face work where face-to-face sessions are deemed more beneficial than online work for that individual.
+In accordance with government guidelines we remain open for face-to-face work where face-to-face sessions are deemed more beneficial than online work for that client.

 This protocol has been designed to keep safe all who use the building.
 We ask you to abide by it so that everyone who uses the building is kept as safe as possible.
 Whilst we have taken measures to significantly reduce the risks of contracting/transmitting COVID-19 all parties enter into face-to-face sessions in the knowledge that the risks of infection, whilst reduced, are not eradicated.